 - Similar to the Bleach example, Barrier Jackets in Lyrical Nanoha are made out of a mage's mana, so healing magic can repair them.
 There's even a scene in A's where Vita isn't worried about the outfit Hayate designed for her getting damaged because it will "grow back".
 This doesn't stop Hat Damage from being her Berserk Button.

 - In the comic book/computer program book Timelost, Jacque, a traveler from the future, wears clothing that automatically repairs itself no matter how damaged it gets.

-- In the Marvel universe, some of the more established heroes have costumes made from "unstable molecules", which presumably allows them to repair themselves.
+- In the Marvel Universe, some of the more established heroes have costumes made from "unstable molecules" (obtained in some form from the Fantastic Four), which presumably allows them to repair themselves.

 - Mnemoweave in Phaeton will return to it's old shape shortly after being damaged.